Safety-Aware Reinforcement Learning for Control via Risk-Sensitive Action-Value Iteration and Quantile Regression: Background

 \begin{definition}[Risk Measure] Consider the probability space, \((\Omega, \mathcal{F}, \hat{Z}^{\mu}_c)\), where \(\Omega \supseteq \mathcal{X}\times \mathcal{U}\) is the sample space and \(\mathcal{F}\) is the \(\sigma\)-algebra over \(\Omega\).
 Suppose \(\mathscr{C}\) denotes the set of all cost random variables defined on \(\Omega\).
-Omitting the time argument for brevity, we define the risk measure as a function \(\hat{\rho}_\beta: \mathscr{C} \to \mathbb{R}\) that assigns a real number representing the \textit{risk} or variability of \(C\), i.e., \(\hat{\rho}_\beta\) captures the tail behavior of the cost distribution; \(\beta \in (0, 1)\) is the \textit{confidence level} representing the proportion of \(\hat{Z}^{\mu}_c\) that is covered when computing \(\hat{\rho}_\beta\). \end{definition} Hereafter, we focus on {\em coherent} risk measures, widely used in risk-sensitive optimization, that satisfy key axioms: sub-additivity, positive homogeneity, translation invariance, monotonicity, and risk-utility duality \citep{artzner_coherent_1999,nass2019entropic, rockafellar2020risk}.
-Of these, we select the Conditional Value-at-Risk (CVaR), since it can distinguish between tail events \citep{artzner_coherent_1999} beyond \(\beta\).
+Omitting the time argument for brevity, we define the risk measure as a function \(\hat{\rho}_\beta: \mathscr{C} \to \mathbb{R}\) that assigns a real number representing the \textit{risk} or variability of \(C\), i.e., \(\hat{\rho}_\beta\) captures the tail behavior of the cost distribution; \(\beta \in (0, 1)\) is the \textit{confidence level} representing the proportion of \(\hat{Z}^{\mu}_c\) that is covered when computing \(\hat{\rho}_\beta\). \end{definition} Hereafter, we focus on {\em coherent} risk measures, widely used in risk-sensitive optimization, that satisfy key axioms: sub-additivity, positive homogeneity, translation invariance, monotonicity, and risk-utility duality \cite{artzner_coherent_1999,nass2019entropic, rockafellar2020risk}.
+Of these, we select the Conditional Value-at-Risk (CVaR), since it can distinguish between tail events \cite{artzner_coherent_1999} beyond \(\beta\).
+Given the cost distribution \(\hat{Z}^{\mu}_c\) realized from some estimation scheme (see \cref{ssec:kdecostdist}), the expected cost at time step \(t\) is: